Sir Richard Worsley, 7th Baronet: Antiquarian and collector

 In 1778 Worsley was elected a Fellow of both the Society of Antiquaries of London and the Royal Society.

 In February 1785 he left Rome for the Levant with Willey Reveley as draughtsman.
 He visited Athens (from 1785), the Greek interior, Rhodes, Cairo, Constantinople, Sigeion (1786), Troy (1786) and the Crimea.
 During his travels he built up a collection of gems, paintings, sculpture and reliefs.
 He lost the paintings when the collection was interned in Portugal during his return from the east to Britain via Rome in 1787–88.
 In Rome he bought more antiquities from Thomas Jenkins and Giovanni Battista Piranesi, and became a friend of the Spanish ambassador, Jose Nicolas de Azara, and the antiquary Ennio Quirino Visconti (who would later write the text for Worsley's publication of his collections (1794–1805)).

 On his return Worsley arranged the collection at his house at Appuldurcombe, where he had the grounds landscaped by Capability Brown.
-His was the most extensive collection of ancient Greek sculpture in Britain, before the arrival of Elgin Marbles.
+His was the most extensive collection of ancient Greek sculpture in Britain, before the arrival of the Elgin Marbles.

 Worsley went into seclusion, principally at Sea Cottage (later known as Marine Villa), which he built in the early 1790s near St Lawrence, in the Undercliff of the Isle of Wight, adding small classical temples in its grounds and making a failed attempt to add a vineyard.
 In 1801 he received news from a British government agent that a French privateer had brought the ship carrying his art treasures into Málaga and that the paintings onboard had been bought up cheaply by Lucien Bonaparte.
 Only the antiquities remained, which he reacquired by paying the French bounty on them.

 Last years and death

 Poor health prevented Worsley from taking part in defending the Isle of Wight against the Napoleonic invasion threat, but he carried on collecting until his death.
 He died of apoplexy on 8 August 1805 at Appuldurcombe House and was buried at the parish church at Godshill.
-Most of Worsley's collections went to Brocklesby Park.
+Most of Worsley's collections went to Brocklesby Hall.